 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are finance and general purposes, remuneration, search and audit.
+These committees are Policy & Resources, Performance & Standards, Remuneration, Search & Governance and Audit.
 Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available from the clerk to the Corporation at: